merriammassey/jobsearch/README.md

 **Future Improvements**
 ---
-In the future, we plan to integrate a second page that shows the BLS Career Finder tool, which helps users find potential careers that suit their skillsets.
+In the future, we plan make the app responsive to device size and to integrate a second page that shows the BLS Career Finder tool, which helps users find potential careers that suit their skillsets.
 We will also integrate another API through ONet to streamline the way the search engine handles inputs.

 **Screenshots**
 ---
 Landing Page

 ![Screenshot](/assets/images/landing-page.JPG?raw=true "Landing Page")

 Search Results